bick/placeholderjs/README.md

 Perfect!
 This is all you need to configure Next.js to deploy on GitHub Pages.

-### Add base path to `page.tsx`
+### Add base path to `page.mdx`

-Next, you will need to add the base path to images in `page.tsx` file.
+Next, you will need to add the base path to images in `page.mdx` file.
 This is required for the images to appear on GitHub Pages.

-1. Open `app/page.tsx`
+1. Open `app/page.mdx`
 2. Find the `Image` components
 3. Add `/nextjs-github-pages/` (or the slug of your GitHub repository) to the `src` prop: